wacuuu/workload-collocation-agent/README.rst

 .. image:: docs/overview.png

-OWCA abstracts compute node, workloads, monitoring and resource allocation.
+WCA abstracts compute node, workloads, monitoring and resource allocation.
 An externally provided algorithm is responsible for allocating resources or anomaly detection logic.
-OWCA and the algorithm exchange information about current resource usage, isolation actuations or detected anomalies.
-OWCA stores information about detected anomalies, resource allocation and platform utilization metrics to a remote storage such as Kafka.
+WCA and the algorithm exchange information about current resource usage, isolation actuations or detected anomalies.
+WCA stores information about detected anomalies, resource allocation and platform utilization metrics to a remote storage such as Kafka.

-The diagram below puts OWCA in context of an example Mesos cluster and monitoring infrastructure:
+The diagram below puts WCA in context of an example Mesos cluster and monitoring infrastructure:

 .. image:: docs/context.png

-See `OWCA Architecture 1.5.pdf`_ for further details.
+See `WCA Architecture 1.5.pdf`_ for further details.

 Getting started